crishN144/Dissertation_crish/README.md

 ## Future Work

 Further fine-tuning with **prompt engineering** and **multi-task learning** can enhance model performance on complex statistical tasks.
 Expanding the dataset to include more diverse problems will also help in assessing LLM capabilities in statistical reasoning.

----

-## License

-This repository is licensed under the MIT License.
-See [LICENSE](LICENSE) for details.

----

-This README file now uses the updated image filenames while ensuring a streamlined and organized presentation of the project.
-Let me know if any adjustments are needed!